Jaegg3rNat/NonLocalShear/README.md

 ### _NonLocal_FC.py

 This script performs the numerical integration of Eqs.
 2.16 of the paper, using a pseudospectral approach and RK4.
-It includes the following steps:
 Is the unnormalized version of the vegetation model.

 Therefore the `mu` parameter is defined from (0,1). `mu > 1` is not defined.

-`delta` is the \lambda parameter defined in the paper.
+`delta` is the $\lambda$ parameter defined in the paper.

-`pe` in this model is not the Peclet number, but the advection rate.
+`pe` in this model is not the Peclet number, but the advection rate (or flow intensisty $v_0$).

 - Initialization of parameters and variables.
 - Definition of the equilibrium solution using symbolic mathematics.